Nadira1-create/bristol-food-hygiene-ratings/CONTRIBUTING.md

 **Contributor: Susu Mohammed (100%)**

-All source code was written entirely by Nadira Ali Robleh.
+All source code was written entirely by Susu Mohammed.
 The full codebase consists of:

 | File | Lines | Description |
 |---|---|---|